logical/esp32-arduino/README.md

 fsk_mod_demod : uses i2s microphone and speaker.inmp441 microphone.MAX98357A audio amplifier

 fsk_mod_demod_experimental : uses wired connection. uses i2s receiver and tone to transmit using a square wave.
 1200bps, but has very bad reception.

-their reliability is about 80% and they have no error correction.
+About 80% .
 I am looking for suggestions on how to get the reliability up.
+Not sure yet what to do from here .
+Maybe back off the baud rate to build reliability if that is possible or add error correction.

 use minimodem to test.